Clayton Haight

 May 2020 - Feb 2021

-As one of the only engineers on the team, I got to do a lot of important work that directly affected the final product.
+Gastronomous is a startup that wants to bring automation to the fast food industry.
+As the only full time engineer on the team, I got to do a lot of direct work on product development in the prototyping phase.
 I worked on many different projects, mostly pertaining to automating cooking appliances, integrating subsystems, and designing the kitchen of the future with new industrial technologies.
-Check out a demo of our prototype.

 University of Waterloo